TREKKING GEARS CHECKLIST FOR TREKKING IN NEPAL

-Are you already set up for the trekking?
+Are you already set up for trekking?
 Tickets booking?
 Budgeting?
-Trekking Gears and Equipment ready?
+Are trekking gear and Equipment ready?

 A pre-checking is a must to start trekking.
 Trekking in the Himalayas is not an easy job.
-You must be healthy enough and must have good quality trekking equipment and gears for successful trekking.
+You must be healthy enough and must have good quality trekking equipment and gear for successful trekking.

 Step On Himalaya presents here a checklist for Trekking gears and equipment.
 Any alterations can be done to the checklist according to your possible needs during the trekking and availability.
 Just in case, if you are in a rush and couldn’t get the required gear, do not worry!!!
 You can easily search and purchase those items here in Kathmandu at reasonable prices.

 Popular Brands for Trekking Gears in Kathmandu

-Most common and popular brands for trekking gears and equipment are available in Kathmandu.
-That are The North Face, Sherpa Adventure Gear, Timberland Outdoor Equipment, Red Fox Outdoor Equipment, Everest Hardware, Mountain Hardware, Outdoor Research, Black Yak, Marmot, and many more have their own delightful showrooms.
-Majority of the gears are manufactured in Nepal, Bangladesh, and China.
+The most common and popular brands of trekking gear and equipment are available in Kathmandu.
+What are The North Face, Sherpa Adventure Gear, Timberland Outdoor Equipment, Red Fox Outdoor Equipment, Everest Hardware, Mountain Hardware, Outdoor Research, Black Yak, Marmot, and many more have their own delightful showrooms.
+The majority of the gear is manufactured in Nepal, Bangladesh, and China.
 Locally branded gears might not be of your expectations but have good quality and are economically buyable.

 The below-mentioned Check List for Trekking Gears and Equipment is for your convenience.
 Any changes to your knowledge and experience can be done.
 It’s your preference to use the checklist.

-Note: It is always recommended to make your bag pack as much light as possible for the easy walks.
+Note: It is always recommended to make your bag pack as light as possible for easy walks.

 Any concerns or queries are heartily welcomed.
-Please mail or contact us for any kind of clarities required. (email id and contact number)
+Please mail or contact us for any kind of clarifications required. (email id and contact number)

 - A scarf or sun hat (preferably Round)